 For many new moms-to-be, morning sickness is triggered by distinct odors and flavors.
 For others, there is no rhyme or reason for their discomfort.

-We’ve consulted several experienced moms and doctors to bring you a comprehensive list of tips and tricks on how to cope with morning sickness.
-After all, you want to remember your pregnancy as more than an extended period of queasiness, don’t you?
+We’ve consulted several experienced moms and clinicians to bring you a comprehensive list of tips and tricks on how to cope with morning sickness.
+After all, we want to ensure that you and your baby have the best possible nourishment.

-Doctors are not 100% sure of what causes morning sickness.
-However, most are confident that pregnancy nausea is related to the body’s release of hormones, particularly human chorionic gonadotropin.
-After all, most women experience nausea and vomiting during the first trimester, when their HCG levels are highest.
+Doctors are not 100% sure what causes morning sickness.
+However, most are confident that pregnancy nausea is related to the body’s release of hormones, particularly human chorionic gonadotropin (hCG).

-While nausea and vomiting are not the most exciting ways to kick off the most magical nine months of your life, they are a good sign that your baby and, in particular, your placenta are starting to take shape.
+While nausea and vomiting are not the most enjoyable ways to kick off the most magical nine months of your life, they’re a good sign that your baby and, in particular, your placenta, are starting to take shape.

-For many women, morning sickness subsides completely by week 10.
-This is the stage in which the placenta takes over hormone production.
+For many women, morning sickness starts to subside around week ten.
+By week twelve, the placenta is completely formed and takes over hormone production.

 Unfortunately, severe nausea and vomiting can cause several health problems, including:

 When you lose more fluids than you take in, you experience dehydration.
-When dehydration is not resolved, pregnant women must be given intravenous fluids.
+When dehydration continues, pregnant women must be given intravenous fluids.